 EDITOR IN CHIEF

-Lorenzo M. Ciolfi is a Ph.D. candidate at the EHESS – Centre d’Etudes Byzantines, Néo-Helléniques et Sud-Est Européennes, Paris (advisor: P. Odorico).
-After completion of his undergraduate studies in philology and Greek palaeography at Sapienza – University of Rome on the manuscript traditions of Demosthenes’ and Lucian’s corpora from Antiquity to the mid-Byzantine era (advisors: G. Cavallo and D. Bianconi), he is concentrating on the figure and role of John III Vatatzes in the Byzantine and post-Byzantine eras, with particular attention to the question of the emergence of his cult within the framework of Byzantine imperial sainthood.
+Lorenzo M. Ciolfi holds a Ph.D. from the EHESS – Centre d’études en sciences sociales du religieux, Paris (équipe byzantine; advisor: P. Odorico) and has been affiliated with New Europe College – Institute for Advanced Study, Bucharest, as International Fellow.
+After completion of his undergraduate studies in philology and Greek palaeography at Sapienza – University of Rome on the manuscript traditions of Demosthenes’ and Lucian’s corpora from Antiquity to the mid-Byzantine era (advisors: G. Cavallo and D. Bianconi), gaining expertise which he applies to the translation of classical as well as early modern Greek and Latin texts into Italian, he is concentrating on the figure and role of John III Vatatzes in the Byzantine and post-Byzantine eras, with particular attention to the question of the emergence of his cult within the framework of Byzantine imperial sainthood.
 In parallel, he is working on Greek paremiographic collections in XV and XVI centuries, and their relationship with the developments of Western proverb anthologies (with a special focus on Apostolis’ Violarium and Erasmus’ Adagia).

 Is graduated in the Università Cattolica del Sacro Cuore di Milano.
 From 2009 to 2012 attended the PhD “Metodologie della Ricerca Pedagogica.
 Teorie e Storia “at the University of Florence.
 He edited the inventory of ”Archivio della Pedagogia Italiana”(Florence) for the”Fondazione Nazionale Vito Fazio-Allmayer “of which was responsible from 2009 to 2012.
 In 2013 he obtained teaching qualification in high schools, and currently teaches in high schools.
 Is member of the “Italian Center for Research Historical-Educational” (CIRSE) and contributes to several scientific journals and the “Enciclopedia di Bioetica e Scienza giuridica”.
 Member of the editorial board of some scientific collections, has published several monographs and scientific papers.